- Home

 There have been some advances in treating advanced stomach cancer with immunotherapy drugs known as checkpoint inhibitors.
 These use the body’s own immune system to fight cancer.

-Checkpoint inhibitors have been approved for use with chemotherapy as the first treatment for people with advanced stomach cancer that has high levels of the protein PD-L1.
-Checkpoint inhibitors may also be used when chemotherapy hasn’t worked or when the tumour has a high level of the marker MSI.
+A checkpoint inhibitor drug called nivolumab may be used with chemotherapy for some people with advanced stomach cancer that has high levels of the protein PD-L1.
+Nivolumab may also be used when chemotherapy hasn’t worked or when the tumour has a high level of the marker MSI.

 Side effects of immunotherapy

-The side effects of immunotherapy can vary – not everyone will experience the same effects.
-Immunotherapy can cause redness, swelling (inflammation) or pain in any of the organs of the body, leading to common side effects such as fatigue, skin rash and diarrhoea.
+Not everyone will experience the same effects, but they may include redness, swelling (inflammation) or pain in any of the organs of the body, leading to common side effects such as fatigue, skin rash, diarrhoea and cough.
 The inflammation can lead to more serious side effects in some people, but this will be monitored closely and managed quickly.
+Let your treatment team know immediately if you develop any side effects.

 → READ MORE: Radiation therapy for stomach cancer